 I can’t stress enough how much exercise can improve the health of your mind.
 It really helps you to focus and see clearly.
 It helps you stay positive and better at decision making.
 I find once a week is enough to see these benefits.
 Of course if it’s weight loss you’re after that requires a bit more effort!
 A guest post I had explains this point further.

-Do you have any ways to unwind or refocus?
+Do you have any ways to unwind, refocus or regain a positive mind?
 Do you suffer from letting everything get on top of you?